Medatur76/EIHS-Coding-Club/README.md

 # EIHS-Coding-Club
-The website for the coding club
+The website for the coding club at Energy Institute High School

+## What we do